 How do bats get into houses?

-Finding out how bats are entering a home can be difficult and knowledge of bat biology and behaviour certainly helps.
-Here are a few reasons why it takes a trained eye to identify bat entry points:- Bats are small.
+- Bats are small.
 Bats are very small mammals and usually measure between 4 and 5 inches in length.
 Unlike mice, bats don’t chew holes to get in houses, they rely on their ability to contort and flatten their bodies to help them to fit into cracks and crevices as small as a ¼ inch.
 Their small size means that on any given house there could be dozens of potential bat entry points.

 - Bats are nocturnal.
 During summer bats in Kitchener-Waterloo are most active at night.
 They come and go from their day time roosts under cover of darkness to feed on insects.
 It is often recommended to homeowners that they go outside at dusk to catch a glimpse of where bats are exiting but tracking the movements of tiny dark brown bats in the dark isn’t always easy.